The Hidden Costs of Poor Inventory Management

 One of the most significant hidden costs of poor inventory management is excess inventory.
 When businesses hold more inventory than necessary, they tie up valuable capital that could be invested elsewhere.
 Excess inventory also incurs additional costs, such as storage, handling, and insurance expenses.
 Furthermore, excess inventory is at risk of becoming obsolete or damaged, leading to further losses.

-Mitigation Strategy: Implement inventory forecasting techniques to predict demand and prevent overstock situations accurately.
+Mitigation Strategy: Partnering with a managed services provider ensures seamless integration and continuous optimization in implementing inventory forecasting techniques that predict demand and prevent overstock situations accurately.
 Utilize just-in-time inventory management principles to minimize excess inventory and reduce carrying costs.

 2. Stockouts and Lost Sales